-- (1) When the defendant has only a limited duty to the plaintiff because of plaintiff's knowledge of the risks (e.g., being hit by a foul ball at a baseball game), a court may protect the defendant simply by holding that the defendant did not breach his limited duty of care. - (2) More common is the situation that is a variant of contributory negligence, in that defendant's initial breach of duty to plaintiff is superseded by plaintiff's assumption of a risk (e.g., builder is negligent in not barricading torn-up sidewalk, but pedestrian chooses to use it despite availability of reasonable alternate route).
+- (1) When the defendant has only a limited duty to the plaintiff because of plaintiff's knowledge of the risks (e.g., being hit by a foul ball at a baseball game), a court may protect the defendant simply by holding that the defendant did not breach his limited duty of care.
+The defendant will still be liable for reckless conduct. - (2) More common is the situation that is a variant of contributory negligence, in that defendant's initial breach of duty to plaintiff is superseded by plaintiff's assumption of a risk (e.g., builder is negligent in not barricading torn-up sidewalk, but pedestrian chooses to use it despite availability of reasonable alternate route).
 Here, the reasonableness of plaintiff's conduct is relevant: If the plaintiff has behaved unreasonably, plaintiff is contributorily negligent and damages will be apportioned under the state's comparative negligence statute.